David Stitchkin

 David Stitchkin Branover (October 25, 1912 — July 12, 1997) was a Chilean attorney and rector of the University of Concepción from 1956 to 1962.

-Background and education
+Early life and education

 He was born in Santiago, Chile, on October 25, 1912.
 He attended the Law School of the University of Chile.

 Career

 At age 27, Branover became a professor at the Law School of the University of Chile.

 In 1956 he was named rector of the University of Concepción in Concepción, Chile.

 He is remembered for his role in founding the university's Casa del Arte museum during his tenure as Rector.

 Stitchkin also contributed to establish the metallurgical engineering degree in 1961 by inviting Alexander Sutulov to work in the university.

 Personal life

 Branover married Fanny Litvak and the couple had four children, Sergio, Eliana, Lilian and Claudio.

 Branover died on July 12, 1997.